Ramadhani-Yassin/chwaka-house-HMS/README.md

 ### Installation and Configuration

-**1.** You can install The Chwaka House (QloApps) easily after downloading.
+**1.** You can install The Chwaka House easily after downloading.
 There are easy steps for the installation process.
-Please visit [QloApps Installation Guide](https://qloapps.com/install-qloapps/) and follow the steps for the successful installation.
+Please visit the official website or contact support for installation guidance.

-**2.** Or you can install QloApps with docker image.
-For the docker image of QloApps, please visit [Dockerize image of QloApps](https://hub.docker.com/r/webkul/qloapps_docker) <br>
+**2.** Or you can use a docker image if available.
+For docker images, please refer to the official documentation or contact support. <br>
-* Docker pull command
+* Docker pull command (example)
 ~~~
-docker pull webkul/qloapps_docker
+docker pull chwakahouse/chwaka-house
 ~~~

 ### License

-QloApps Core is licensed under OSL-3.0 and Modules authored by Webkul have their applicable license, LICENSE.md, kept inside their root directories, while other modules are licensed under AFL-3.0.
+The Chwaka House Core is licensed under OSL-3.0 and modules may have their applicable license, LICENSE.md, kept inside their root directories, while other modules may be licensed under AFL-3.0.

 The online copy of OSL-3.0 can be found at [https://opensource.org/licenses/OSL-3.0](https://opensource.org/licenses/OSL-3.0).